Welcome to the Handbook

 SAIL responds to the call to “close the loop”.

-SAIL is driven by faculty members’ desire to further their students learning and an institutional aspiration to engage faculty and students in ongoing formative assessment.
-The provincial government and institutional and programmatic accrediting bodies are increasingly requiring that post-secondary institutions engage in regular quality review and improvement processes.
-Research-informed practices place faculty at the heart of these quality improvement efforts.
-Faculty are called to collect, reflect on, and act as appropriate on meaningful data regarding student learning and student achievement of core competencies.
+SAIL is driven by faculty members’ desire to further their students learning and educational institutions’ aspirations to engage faculty and students in ongoing formative assessment.
+Provincial regulations in Canada and institutional and programmatic accrediting bodies are increasingly requiring that post-secondary institutions engage in regular quality review and improvement processes.

 SAIL investigates methods for assessment of student learning to help faculty (and institutions) better adapt to current and changing needs of learners, while honouring disciplinary diversity and faculty autonomy over teaching and learning.
 SAIL is designed to encourage meaningful and actionable conversations about how to teach and assess institutional learning outcomes.
 Our research seeks to further educational excellence, knowledge-sharing, and reflective practices.
 SAIL contributes as a research project to the Scholarship of Teaching and Learning.